atulic/blog-api/README.md

 #### To build:

 As we are using go modules, simply run `go build` inside the cloned directory.
-This will download required dependencies and build.
+This will download required dependencies and generate an executable binary file.

 #### To run in Docker